callmekenta/projects/Nestless/README.md

 ## Overview
 A mobile application that allows users to track and locate local bird species, and customize a profile that allows the user to track previous sightings, allowing for easier bird watching navigation.

-All of the groups have already submitted their project proposals so you should be in the phase of development now.
-Please note that your project should adhere to the requirements you have committed in your project proposal.
-You are free to add extra features but missing a requirement might result in loss of marks.

 | Group Member Name          | GitHub Username    |
 | :------------------------- |:------------------:|